senimanjs/seniman/README.md

 ## FAQ

+### Is my actual component code downloaded to the client?

+No, only the resulting DOM operations are sent to the client -- your component code is never downloaded to the client.
+This  means you can safely implement sensitive logic (like loading data from a database) or use sensitive data (like secret tokens) within the component code.

 ### I have some logic I need running on the client.
 How do I do that?

 While most UI patterns are entirely implementable server-side with Seniman, Seniman also supports running custom logic on the client.
 Things that naturally need to run on the client like Google Single Sign-On, or custom analytics can be implemented using the `$c` and `$s` syntax.